MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-designing-pages.md

 The ListPlus page type is a versatile means to support analysis and management tasks in a specific entity context (named by the page title).
 ListPlus pages can show persistent data about the entity/event in addition to giving options for how data is viewed or filtered.

 A ListPlus page should generally not contain a repeater group but will typically include a `ListPart` page that in turn includes a repeater group.
 In addition, a ListPlus page can include groups of fields and cardparts.
 Below are examples of ListPlus page compositions, showing how space is divided.
+Parts can be combined in more ways than shown here to suit different scenarios.

 |Example 1|Example 2|Example 3|
 |---------|---------------|----|